U.S. Treasury Bond Yields Rise — and Stock Markets Fall — on January Jobs Report - NewsBreak

 U.S. stock futures were lower Friday morning after a batch of disappointing quarterly reports, as Wall Street heads for a weekly loss.
 S&P 500 futures shed 0.4%, and Nasdaq-100 futures slid 0.9%.
 Futures linked to the Dow Jones Industrial Average also fell 80 points, or 0.2% lower.
 Ride-hailing platform Lyft...

 This is CNBC's live blog covering European markets.
-European markets were lower Friday as investors assess the economic outlook and the potential for further monetary policy tightening from the U.S. Federal Reserve.
-The pan-European Stoxx 600 index was down 1.3%.
-Most sectors and major bourses were in the red, with...
+European markets were higher Thursday as investors weighed up the economic outlook and interest rate trajectory.
+The Stoxx 600 index was up 0.8% early morning, with most sectors and major bourses in positive territory.
+Industrials stocks led gains, up 1.8%, while travel and leisure led losses, down 0.4%.

 After US pops 1st balloon, China admits the 2nd one floating over Latin America is also theirs and gave the same excuse that it was just lost